I. Name, location, operation area, and legal status

 3. The Association Board

 The executive power of the Association shall be held by the Board elected for a three year term.
-The Board consists of four persons: The President, Vice-President, Secretary who also holds the duty of a Treasurer, and a Member of the Board.
+The Board consists of three persons: The President, the Vice-President and the Treasurer.

 The Board of the Association shall have the following powers: